Non-Fiction

 Bear in mind that this book is written for students of biology and others with a fairly advanced knowledge of the natural world.

-Publisher: University of Chicago Press
+Publisher: University of Chicago Press (2020)

-Coming December 2025: The Biology of Intergenerational Trauma
+The Biology of Intergenerational Trauma

-Loud Explosions, Silenced Screams: Reflections on the War in Gaza,
+Loud Explosions, Silenced Screams: Reflections on the War in Gaza

 edited by Mark Potterton with foreword by Justice Edwin Cameron.